newrelic/nri-flex/docs/apis/commands.md

 # `commands`

 The `commands` API allows you to retrieve information from any application or shell command.
-It can accept multiple commands executed in sequence, RAW and JSON input format, and is platform-agnostic.
+It can accept multiple commands executed in sequence, raw text, and JSON data, and is platform-agnostic.
 Keep in mind that platform specific applications differ between different operating systems, and some may not be available (for example, Kubernetes).

 * [Basic usage](#Basicusage)
 * [Configuration properties](#Configurationproperties)